segunak/SegunAkinyemi.com/docs/_posts/2025-03-07-stem-workshop-precision-meets-creativity-with-microsoft-designer.md

 ## Some Background

 Every year, my [employer](https://en.wikipedia.org/wiki/Microsoft) hosts a [tech-focused conference](https://www.google.com/search?q=bam+minority+student+day) for high school students that usually brings in a few hundred participants.
-I volunteer at this event alongside other employees, and going in, we know the students come from varying backgrounds, each with their own unique interests that sometimes lie outside of technology.
+I volunteer at this event with other employees, and going in, we know the students come from varying backgrounds, each with their own unique interests that sometimes lie outside of technology.
 Because of this, we aim to avoid overly technical content.
 Instead, we focus on creating activities that are fun yet informative—engaging everyone, whether they're hardcore techies or just casually curious.

 For last year's event, I created a [workshop](https://segunakinyemi.com/blog/stem-workshop-copilot-suno-generative-ai-music/) that explored Generative AI through music.
 Students used [Microsoft Copilot](https://copilot.microsoft.com/) and [Suno](https://suno.com/) to create AI-generated songs, but before that, they participated in an activity that explored the ethics of Generative AI.
 Using a set of [Responsible AI principles]((https://www.microsoft.com/en-us/ai/principles-and-approach)), we got students thinking critically about right and wrong use of AI, and its broader implications on education and society.